percona/percona-server/README.md

 ## Submit a bug report or a feature request

-If you find a bug in Percona XtraDB Cluster, you can submit a report to the project's [Jira issue tracker](https://jira.percona.com/projects/PS/issues)
+If you find a bug in Percona Server for MySQL, you can submit a report to the project's [Jira issue tracker](https://jira.percona.com/projects/PS/issues)

 As a general rule of thumb, please try to create a bug report that is: